-- The funding method is changed from the Frozen Initial Liability Method to the Entry Age Normal Method using level-percent-of-pay amortization and a 20-year amortization period for the new amortization base. - The assumed investment rate of return is lowered from 8.5% to 8.4%.
-The rate will continue to be lowered by 0.1% each year until the rate is 8.0%. - The mortality table is updated from the 1983 Group Annuity Mortality Table to the RP 2000 Generational Mortality Table.
-The change in the mortality rates is being phase-in over five years. - The Actuarial Value of Assets is written down to Market Value as of September 30, 2009.
-Future valuations will reflect the smoothing method used previously.
+- The assumed investment rate of return is lowered from 8.4% to 8.3%.
+The rate will continue to be lowered by 0.1% each year until the rate is 8.0%. - The mortality table was updated from the 1983 Group Annuity Mortality Table to the RP-2000 Generational Mortality Table starting with the October 1, 2009 actuarial valuation report.
+The change in the mortality rates is being phase-in over five years, this being the second year.